Recycling Your Electronics

 What are your ideas?

 Hopefully, we've given you some good ideas for handling the electronic gear you no longer need.
-You can also read about Crutchfield's environmental policy.
-And we'd love to hear your thoughts and tips on eCycling — write to us at firstname.lastname@example.org or leave a comment below.
+You can also read more about Crutchfield and the environment.
+And we'd love to hear your thoughts and tips on eCycling — write to us at email@example.com or leave a comment below.